billthefarmer/crossword/README.md

 anagram screen, **Help**, which will show the help screen, and **About**, which will show the copyright, licence and version.

+And on the menu, **Dark theme**, which will change the app theme.
+On Android 6, Marshmallow, the theme will not change until you rotate the device or restart the app.
+On other versions the theme will change immediately.
+This is due to an issue with Android 6 which would otherwise cause the app to crash.

 ## Solve anagrams
 Type in the word or phrase you want anagrams for, and use the keyboard **Done** button or the **Search** button to search.
 The search may